sobiness/Sentiment-Analysis-on-twitter-dataset_sobika/README.md

 2. Logistic Regression: Similar to the SVM model, the Logistic Regression model is trained on the preprocessed Twitter dataset using TF-IDF vectorization.
 The model's performance is evaluated on the test set.

+3. Naive Bayes Model

-3. ROBERTA Model: In addition to the traditional machine learning models, the ROBERTA model is employed to test and match the performance of the SVM and Logistic Regression models.
+4. ROBERTA Model: In addition to the traditional machine learning models, the ROBERTA model is employed to test and match the performance of the SVM and Logistic Regression models.
 The ROBERTA model uses contextual embeddings to analyze the sentiment of input sentences.

+# Sentiment Analysis

+This project focuses on sentiment analysis using various machine learning models.
+It includes training and testing notebooks to preprocess the data, train the models, and evaluate their performance.

+## Files

+1. Training Notebook: `train.ipynb`
+   - This notebook contains the following steps:
+     - Preprocessing the training data
+     - Transforming the data using TF-IDF vectorization
+     - Training SVM, Logistic Regression, Naive Bayes, and Roberta models
+     - Storing the trained models using `joblib.dump`

+2. Testing Notebook: `test.ipynb`
+   - This notebook contains the following steps:
+     - Preprocessing the testing data
+     - Transforming the data using TF-IDF vectorization
+     - Importing the trained SVM, Logistic Regression, and Naive Bayes models
+     - Printing the predicted target labels and classification report for evaluation

 ## Usage

-1. Preprocessing: The dataset is preprocessed using several functions such as removing stopwords, punctuation, URLs, and repeating characters.
-Lemmatization and stemming techniques are also applied for text normalization.

-2. SVM and Logistic Regression Models: The preprocessed dataset is split into training and testing sets.
-The SVM and Logistic Regression models are trained on the training set using the TF-IDF vectorization.
-The trained models are then evaluated on the test set to measure their performance.

-3. ROBERTA Model: The ROBERTA model is used to test and match the performance of the SVM and Logistic Regression models.
-Example sentences are preprocessed and passed through the ROBERTA model for sentiment analysis.
+1. Open and run the `train` notebook to train the sentiment analysis models.
+Make sure to provide the necessary training data and adjust the preprocessing and model training steps as needed.

+2. Once the models are trained, open and run the `test` notebook to evaluate the models on the testing data.
+Update the notebook with the appropriate testing data and adjust the preprocessing and model import steps accordingly.

+Note: The trained models are stored using `joblib.dump` in the training notebook and imported in the testing notebook for prediction and evaluation.

-## Results
+## Dependencies

-The performance of the SVM and Logistic Regression models is evaluated using metrics such as accuracy, precision, recall, and F1-score.
-The ROBERTA model's predictions are compared with the results obtained from the traditional machine learning models.
+The following dependencies are required to run the notebooks:
+- Python 3.x
+- pandas
+- numpy
+- scikit-learn
+- joblib
+- transformers (for Roberta model)

 ## Conclusion

-This project demonstrates the application of machine learning models, specifically SVM and Logistic Regression, for sentiment analysis on the Twitter dataset.
+This project demonstrates the application of machine learning models, specifically SVM, Naive Bayes and Logistic Regression, for sentiment analysis on the Twitter dataset.
 The performance of these models is compared with the ROBERTA model, showcasing the effectiveness of different approaches in sentiment analysis tasks.

 Please refer to the project code and documentation for more details on the implementation and usage.